thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2022-03-14-thoughtful-biometrics.md

 **Engagement Guidelines**

-We create, together as participants, the environment that we all inhabit over the three days of the _Thoughtful Biometrics Workshop_.
-As such we each are responsible for contributing to a safe space for respectful and meaningful conversations and exchange over the course of the event.
+We create, together as participants, the environment that we all inhabit over the three days of the *Thoughtful Biometrics Workshop.* As such we each are responsible for contributing to a safe space for respectful and meaningful conversations and exchange over the course of the event.

 We expect everyone attending to conduct themselves at all times during the workshop in a respectful, professional and decent manner.
 No space can be completely “safe” and we agree to work together to maintain a productive, enjoyable and open space for everyone.